 - Intellectual Property

-- Eureka!
-Discovering Trade Secret Protection for Unpatentable Discoveries, American Bar Association, Section of Litigation Intellectual Property Litigation Committee (July 8, 2020)
+- Eurika!
+Discovering Trade Secret Protection for Unpatentable Discoveries, American Bar Association, Litigation Section’s IP Litigation Newsletter (July 8, 2020)

-- The Secret to Trade Secrets is Keeping Your Secrets Secret”, American Bar Association’s Litigation Section’s Intellectual Property Litigation News Letter, Vol. 29, No. 1 (Spring 2019).
+- The Secret to Trade Secrets is Keeping Your Secrets Secret”, American Bar Association’s Litigation Section’s IP Litigation News Letter (Spring 2019).

-- Preemption Is No Secret: Exploring The Preemptive Effect Of Trade Secret Legislation, American Bar Association Litigation Section, Intellectual Property Newsletter (Winter 2014)
+- Preemption Is No Secret: Exploring The Preemptive Effect Of Trade Secret Legislation, American Bar Association Litigation Section, IP Litigation Newsletter (Winter 2014).

 - Managing Discovery to Prevent Fishing Expeditions in Trade Secret Litigation, New Jersey Lawyer Magazine (June 2009/No. 258)